balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

                 |- setup_features.py

 .. note::
+    As you can see, it could be helpful to organize your feature inside own namespace modules.
 Of course you can organize your project in the structure of your choice.
 You can also name it in the way you want, but it is highly recommended to use a name to easily distinguish the source of an imported setup.
 If you name every file ``features.py`` this can get really hard to understand, specially when you import from different directory levels, like it is showed below.